patternfly/patternfly-react/packages/react-core/src/components/Timestamp/examples/Timestamp.md

 ### Custom content

-To display custom content, such as a relative time or prefacing text, you can pass content to the `children` prop.
+To display custom content, such as a relative time or prefacing text, you can pass in content to the `children` prop.

+When also passing in the `hasUTCTooltip` prop, you can pass in the `dateFormat` and/or `timeFormat` props to customize the tooltip content without affecting the custom timestamp content.

 ```ts file="TimestampCustomContent.tsx"
 ```